DavidNoWheaton/transformer_attention_saliency/README.md

 This code is a modification of The Annotated Transformer http://nlp.seas.harvard.edu/annotated-transformer/

-It is an exploration of a transformer interpretability tool I used to get a better understanding of the details of the transformer framework.
+It is an exploration of transformer interpretability, and a tool to improve my understanding of the details of the transformer framework.
 It implements several methods for removing the effect of a specific word in an encoder-decoder transformer architecture.
 These methods are:

 1. Downweight all attention weights that involve the word
 2. Delete the word